My First Visual Code Extension

 As I started using Visual Code I found every extension I was looking for.
-Last week I stumbled upon a feature where I could not find an extension for.
+Last week I stumbled upon a feature for which I could not find an extension.
 So I decided to write my first VS code extension and let you know about my experiences during the development.

 Currently, I am doing a lot of Angular development and therefore use Jasmine for unit tests.
 My first IDE, which I used for web development was WebStorm which is based on IntelliJ IDEA.
 In WebStorm, I often used and liked the plugin ddescriber for Jasmine tests:

-This is a nice feature but I often used the plugin to list all available specs and then jump to certain
+This is a nice feature, but I often used the plugin to list all available specs and then jump to a certain

 Just type Ctrl + Shift + D (Command + Shift + D on a Mac) to launch a dialog that lets you choose which suites or unit tests you want to include or exclude.

 This is useful in large unit tests which includes many

-As I could not find a VS code extension which solves this problem, I decided to write my first own VS code extension.
+As I could not find a VS code extension that solves this problem, I decided to write my first own VS code extension.

 The first version of the extension should be able to: